 email or phone of your circumstances well in advance of the due date.

-We will be covering most of the textbook following the format in the table of contents.
+We will be covering most of the recommended textbook following the format in the table of contents.

 We will also be using additional supplemental material such as relevant web-pages